-One of the lab’s primary projects is studying the mechanisms and biological significance of CpG island hypermethylation by investigating the molecular pathways that lead to DNA methylation changes in tumors.
-The lab’s hypothesis is that specific factors such as carcinogenic agents, oncogene activation leading to epigenetic changes, inflammation, mechanisms related to the Polycomb repression complex, and imbalances between methylation and demethylation pathways drive CpG island methylation in tumors.
+One of the lab’s primary projects is studying the mechanisms and biological significance of CpG island hypermethylation in cancer by investigating the molecular pathways that lead to DNA methylation changes in tumors.
+The lab’s hypothesis is that specific factors such as carcinogenic agents, oncogene activation, inflammation, mechanisms related to the Polycomb repression complex, and imbalances between methylation and demethylation pathways drive the common event of CpG island methylation in tumors.

-The Pfeifer lab has previously found that 5hmC is extremely rare in human cancer; therefore, this knowledge could lead to new biomarkers for malignant cancer.
+The Pfeifer Lab has previously found that 5hmC is extremely rare in human cancer; therefore, this knowledge could lead to new biomarkers for malignant cancer.
 The lab hypothesizes that defects in 5-methylcytosine (5mC) oxidation are responsible for different DNA methylation patterns in tumors and, potentially, other diseases.
-To test this hypothesis, the Pfeifer lab has established and used methodology for genome-wide mapping and precise quantification of 5mC and 5hmC, with the goal of determining genomic distribution of 5hmC in normal tissue and in malignant tumors.
-To this end, the lab focuses on solid tumors, myelodysplastic syndrome (MDS), and acute myeloid leukemia (AML) as these cancers are characterized by mutations in the TET2 gene, which produces an enzyme that catalyzes the conversion of 5mC to 5hmC.
+To test this hypothesis, the Pfeifer Lab has established and used methodology for genome-wide mapping and precise quantification of 5mC and 5hmC, with the goal of determining genomic distribution of 5hmC in normal tissues, in malignant tumors and in disease states.
+To this end, the lab focuses on solid tumors and investigates the role of the TET proteins that catalyze the conversion of 5mC to 5hmC and additional oxidized bases.
 The lab conducts basic mechanistic studies of TET and TET-associated proteins, along with their regulation, abnormalities in cancer and their roles in cell differentiation and CpG island integrity.